Yeh Moh Moh Ke Dhaagey: Synopsis

 The story is set in Gujarat.
-The plot centers around a mature village man Raidhan Raj Katara "Rajai" who is a single man and lives with his sisters Dhingly and Rami in the small village of Amboli.
-He is looking for a bride with the help of Dharmavidya "Aru" who works for a matrimonial website and is based in the city of Ahmedabad.
-Dharmavidya is a 21-year old ambitious girl who works hard, living with her parents and her elder sister Dharmi in their uncle's house.
+The plot centers around a mature village man Radhan Raj Katara "Rajai" who is a single man and lives with his sisters Dhingly and Rami in the small village of Amboli.
+He is looking for a bride with the help of Arundhati "Aru" who works for a matrimonial website and is based in the city of Ahmedabad.
+Arundhati is a 21-year old ambitious girl who works hard, living with her parents and her elder sister Dharmi in their uncle's house.
 Raidhan Raj Katara is the village councillor (Mukhi ji), unwilling to marry someone at the age of 42.
 He agrees under Dhingly's(Mishri) influence because Dhingly is marrying a young Deep.
 Aru is hired to find a girl for Mukhi ji.
 The two get to know each other and are surprised by each other's behaviors as they break stereotypes.

 At last Aru's sister, Dharmi, professes a willingness to marry Mukhi ji so she can start a new life after her first husband leaves her to marry a rich girl.
 On the wedding day, Mukhi ji's elder sister, Rami, encourages and helps Dharmi run away to prevent Mukhi ji from getting married.
 At the request of Dhingly and Aru's parents, Aru marries Mukhi ji.
 The story then revolves around the relationship that develops between Mukhi ji and Aru and how they become part of each other's lives and dreams.